Skip to content

 In her How to design a logo: the ultimate guide article3, Antonia Zimmerlich lists five different styles:

 Clearly, each style has a general encompassing feel and emotive response to it.
-Accordingly, there is no one style that is right for everyone3.
-For instance, according to her, a classic style tells people that you are reliable and down to earth3, while vintage-style logos evoke romantic feelings of nostalgia3.
+Accordingly, there is no one style that is right for everyone

 … to logo types